marcopaglio/kip-sequential/README.md

 To ensure sequential and parallel versions work, the application code is supported by unit tests.<br>

-Tests are written through the [GoogleTest](https://github.com/google/googletest "GitHub repository of GoogleTest") framework, configured in the `CMakeList.txt` located in the [tests](./tests) directory.<br>
+Tests are written through the [GoogleTest](https://github.com/google/googletest "GitHub repository of GoogleTest") framework, configured in the `CMakeLists.txt` located in the [tests](./tests) directory.<br>

 Entities' tests (**PixelTest**, **ImageTest**, and **KernelTest**) are quite simple and they just verify the constructor or default constructor behaviour.